Did you miss the webinar on facial nerve monitoring? The recording is available now.

 What We Do

-For more than a century, the American Otological Society has united leading surgeons, scientists, and educators to advance the science and treatment of ear and hearing disorders.
+For more than a century, the American Otological Society has united leading surgeons, scientists, and educators to advance the science and treatment of hearing and balance disorders.

 Research